DPDK/grout/CONTRIBUTING.md

   * `Requested-by:`
   * `Reported-by:`
   * `Co-authored-by:`
+  * `Assisted-by:` used to acknowledge AI assistants or automated tools that helped with the implementation.
   * `Signed-off-by:` compulsory!
   * `Tested-by:` used in review _after_ submission to the mailing list.
 If minimal changes occur between respins, feel free to include that into your